 Figure 4 illustrates the trends in emergency permit rates over time in Pennsylvania for core subjects and special education.
 ELA teachers had the highest rates until the 2022-2023 school year, when special education surpassed all other subjects.
-In the most recent school year (2023-24), ELA, math, and science also had relatively high emergency permit rates (8.3%, 7.5% and 7.2%), while social studies and general elementary had the lowest rates (4.0% and 2.2%).
+In the most recent school year (2023-24), math and science also had relatively high emergency permit rates (7.2% and 7.5%), while general elementary had the lowest rate (2.2%).